Common New Student Questions

 - Can I come visit my room over the summer?

-Unfortunately no. Our staff isn't available to show rooms and many of the halls are used for summer Conferences and Camps during the summer months.
+Unfortunately no, many of the halls are used for summer Conferences and Camps during the summer months.
 They would not be available to view.

 - When is move-in?
 Can I arrive early?